 Mikey was saved from a high kill shelter in Texas, where dogs generally have just 3 days to be saved before they are killed for space.
-Chavez is neutered, core vaccines, rabies, de-wormed, heartworm tested negative and micro-chipped.
+Mikey is neutered, core vaccines, rabies, de-wormed, heartworm tested negative and micro-chipped.
 He has an estimated date of birth of 31 August 2016 and weighs around 36.90 pounds.
-He has been listed as a Cattle Dog / Pit mix.
-We have no way of knowing the exact breed, so it is up to individuals to decide what breed they think is most likely.
+He has been listed as a Border Collie/American Staffordshire Terrier mix We have no way of knowing the exact breed, so it is up to individuals to decide what breed they think is most likely.
 It is important to note that if you believe he does look like he has pit bull terrier in him, then several places have breed restrictions and some people can have a negative attitude towards the breed.

 Mikey is the sweetest boy, he is an active boy, but is so laid back.
 He is located in the kennel building and he will go outside in the run to do his business and to see what is going on outside, but when it isn't play time he settles down and relaxes enjoying chewing on his hoof.
 Mikey is enjoying the snow, being from Texas this is the first time he has experienced snow and he seems to find it fascinating.

 Mikey is a really happy boy, he will run and play and then come back to check in before running off to explore a bit more.
 He is so sweet and loving, he loves to lean on you and get his head scratched or his belly rubbed.
 He wags his tail and goes to the gate to greet people when they go over to the kennels, he truly is just pure-sweetness.